jadddon/jadddon/README.md

 - graduate engineering student at Columbia
-- data and insights group at The New York Times
+- data and insights group at NYT
-- telegram @jadddon